 11. South Eugene High School – Eugene, OR

 “There are a fair number of ghosts present in Eugene, which makes sense.
-It’s the largest town between San Francisco and Portland and home of the University of Oregon.
-A large percentage of the area’s spirits are active in the schools with just a couple doing their bit “off campus”.
+It’s the largest town between San Francisco and Portland and home to the University of Oregon.
+A large percentage of the area’s spirits are active in the schools with just a couple doing their bit “off-campus”.